Australian Aboriginal flag: Symbolic meaning

+Discussing the process of designing the flag in a copyright trial, Thomas also elaborated that the black represented "black consciousness, black awareness, black power [and] be[ing] proud of your blackness".
+The other colours of yellow and red were sourced from the predominant colours used to decorate pukamani poles.
+Thomas also explained why the black was placed above the red stripe:

+Others, including Nova Perris and social worker Tileah Drahm-Butler, have also interpreted the red as representing the blood shed by Aboriginal people.

 Colours

-The official colour specifications of the Australian Aboriginal Flag are:
+The official colour specifications of the Australian Aboriginal flag are:

 In most cases, on-screen or digital reproductions of the flag should use the RGB colours as in the table above.
 When displaying in physical fabric formats, it is much preferred to use the Pantone specifications.
 When printing on paper, the CMYK colours are superior.

+Shape

+The original design was in the proportion 2:3, rather than 1:2, to make the flag more "squared up", as Thomas felt that the Australian Flag, at 1:2, was too long.

 History

+Harold Thomas first discussed the need to create an Aboriginal flag with Gary Foley, several days or months before National Aborigines Day Observance Committee (NADOC) day in 1971.
+He first thought about the need for an Aboriginal symbol after attending a protest in 1970 when Aboriginal people were unrecognisable in a crowd of mostly white supporters.
+Thomas recalls that the Aboriginal flag came to him fully formed in a moment of inspiration, independently or in conversation with Foley.

+Once he had come up with the design, Thomas selected cloth at the Harris Scarfe store in Rundle Mall, Adelaide.
+The first flag was sewn together by Sandra Lee Hanson, a colleague of Thomas working at the South Australian Museum.
+While the original flag is lost, offcuts from the flag were found in the museum in 2014.

-The flag was first flown on National Aborigines Day in Victoria Square in Adelaide on 9 July 1971.
-It was also used in Canberra at the Aboriginal Tent Embassy from late 1972.
-In the early months of the embassy—which was established in February that year—other designs were used, including a black, green and red flag made by supporters of the South Sydney Rabbitohs rugby league club, and a flag with a red-black field containing a spear and four crescents in yellow.
+The flag was first flown on NADOC day in Victoria Square in Adelaide on 9 July 1971 during a land rights rally.
+The flag was later adopted by the Redfern Black Caucus, with members of the group going on to found the Aboriginal Tent Embassy in Canberra, where the flag was used from late 1972.
+The original flag possibly flew here or remained in South Australia.
+In the early months of the embassy—which was established in February that year—other designs were used, including flags with the black, red and green colours of the Pan-African flag as a symbol of black consciousness, and a flag with a red-black field containing a spear and four crescents in yellow.

 Cathy Freeman caused controversy at the 1994 Commonwealth Games by carrying the Aboriginal flag as well as the Australian national flag during her victory lap of the arena, after winning the 200 metres sprint; only the national flag is meant to be displayed.
 Despite strong criticism from both Games officials and Australian team president Arthur Tunstall, Freeman carried both flags again after winning the 400 metres.